Menthone: Biochemical

+It uses nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.

+Chemical

-Menthone is obtained commercially by fractional crystallization of the oils pressed from peppermint and cornmint, sp.
-Mentha.
+Menthone is obtained commercially by fractional crystallization of the oils pressed from peppermint and cornmint, genus Mentha.

-In the experimental laboratory, l-menthone may be prepared by oxidation of menthol with acidified dichromate.
+In the laboratory, l-menthone may be prepared by oxidation of menthol with acidified dichromate.
 If the chromic acid oxidation is performed with stoichiometric oxidant in the presence of diethyl ether as co-solvent, a method introduced by H.C.
 Brown and colleagues in 1971, the epimerization of l-menthone to d-isomenthone is largely avoided.

 History

 Menthone was first described by Moriya in 1881.
 It was later synthesized by heating menthol with chromic acid, and its structure was later confirmed by synthesizing it from 2-isopropyl-5-methylpimelic acid.

-Menthone was one of the original substrates reported in the discovery of the still widely used synthetic organic chemistry transformation, the Baeyer-Villiger (B-V) oxidation, as reported by Adolf Von Baeyer and Victor Villiger in 1899; Baeyer and Villiger noted that menthone reacted with monopersulfuric acid to produce the corresponding oxacycloheptane (oxepane-type) lactone, with an oxygen atom inserted between the carbonyl carbon and the ring carbon attached to the isopropyl substituent.
+Menthone was one of the original substrates reported in the discovery of the still widely used synthetic organic chemistry transformation, the Baeyer–Villiger (B–V) oxidation, (Note: Now used substituting organic peracids—for example, peracetic acid or m-chloroperbenzoic acid (m-CPBA), and regularly used in laboratory scale syntheses of "pharmaceutical intermediates, steroids, antibiotics and pheromones".) as reported by Adolf von Baeyer and Victor Villiger in 1899; Baeyer and Villiger noted that menthone reacted with monopersulfuric acid to produce the corresponding oxacycloheptane (oxepane-type) lactone, with an oxygen atom inserted between the carbonyl carbon and the ring carbon attached to the isopropyl substituent.

 In 1889, Ernst Beckmann discovered that dissolving menthone in concentrated sulfuric acid gave a new ketonic material which gave an equal but opposite optical rotation to the starting material.
 Beckmann's inferences from his results situated menthone as a crucial player in a great mechanistic discovery in organic chemistry.
 Beckmann concluded that the change in structure underlying the observed opposite optical rotation was the result of an inversion of configuration at the asymmetric carbon atom next to the carbonyl group (which, at that time was believed to be the carbon atom attached to the methyl rather than the isopropyl group).
 He postulated that this occurred through an intermediate enol—a tautomer of the ketone—such that the original absolute configuration of that carbon atom changed as its geometry went from terahedral to trigonal planar.
 This report is an early example of an inference that an otherwise undetectable intermediate was involved in a reaction mechanism, one that could account for the observed structural outcome of the reaction.